Pir of Pagaro VIII: Family

+In 1994, he disinherited his 4 younger sons due to association and involvement in criminal activities, he gave them their portions and revoked association with them.
+He stated that they have no association with him, the Pakistan Muslim League (F) or the shrine of Pir Sayyid Muhammad Rashid Shah Rozay Dhani.

 Political career

 He was the Chairman of the District Council of Khairpur in 1983.
-He has been elected three times to the Sindh Assembly and has been a Provincial Minister.
+He has thrice been elected to the Sindh Assembly and been a provincial minister.
 He became the President of the Pakistan Muslim League (F) after the death of his father Syed Shah Mardan Shah-II in 2012.
-Before the general election 2013 on 23 October 2017, he participated in forming the Grand Democratic Alliance (GDA) with other political parties in Sindh.
+Before the 2018 general election on 23 October 2017, he participated in forming the Grand Democratic Alliance (GDA) with other political parties in Sindh.
 He announced a manifesto to provide Education Health and Justice to the people.